dataSeb-ops/Python_Projects/README.md

 **Description:**
 Cleaned and compared datasets from Google Play and the Apple App Store to identify cross-platform app trends.
-Explored ratings, reviews, and categories to recommend app genres with strong potential on both markets.
+Explored ratings, engagement, and categories to recommend app genres with strong potential on both markets.

 **Skills Highlighted:**
 - Data cleaning and transformation in **pandas**